devajithvs/devajith.com/content/blog/Why do I have a blog.md

 #### Get hired

-- I use this blog as a medium to attract great recruiters and companies who would potentially want to hire me.
+- I use this blog as a clever tactic to attract awesome recruiters and companies who might want to hire me.
+It's like my own personal job-hunting billboard.

 #### Improve my writing/language skills

-- I am not a good writer (evident from this blog), but I am constantly striving to be better.
-I learn a new word for every visitor this page has.
-If you see me next time, don't forget to ask me what the word **{{< wordlist >}}** means.
-This goes into my weekly learning log.
+- Okay, so maybe I'm not the next Shakespeare (yet), but I'm constantly working on it!
+Every time someone visits my blog, I learn a new word to add to my ever-growing vocabulary.
+And hey, if you see me in person, feel free to quiz me on the meaning of the word **{{< wordlist >}}**.
+It's all part of my weekly learning log, and the struggle to find the right words is real!

 #### A scratchpad for my ideas

-- I sometimes have this Eureka moment where I come up with ideas (mostly dumb).
-But if I don't write it down, I forget it the next day.
-Now that I have a blog, I write all my ideas on a scratchpad.
-If it's worth exploring, I'll write a blog post and start doing the project.
+- I'm a genius...or at least I think so in the moment.
+But if I don't write down my random, sometimes crazy ideas, I'll forget them faster than I forget where I put my keys.
+So now, thanks to my blog, I have a virtual scratchpad where I jot down all my Eureka moments.
+Who knows, one of them might just turn into the next big thing!

 #### As a note to my future self

-- If I look back in 10 years.
-I have a record of what I did and I can (hopefully) let myself know that pursuing my passion was worth it and that I did not waste my time.
+- Picture this: It's 10 years from now, and I'm reminiscing about my journey.
+Well, guess what?
+Thanks to my blog, I'll have a record of all the crazy things I did, the lessons I learned, and the adventures I embarked on.
+It's like a time capsule that will remind me why I pursued my passions and didn't waste my time binge-watching Youtube (well, maybe just a little).

-- I keep draft posts as a place to dump my thoughts.
-Sometimes, it might be worth looking back.
+So, there you have it!
+My blog is more than just a collection of posts, it's my online playground where I can showcase my skills, dump my thoughts, and leave a trail of hilarious stories for my future self.
+Plus, it's a great way to procrastinate when I should be doing something else.